qiangyt/batchai/README.md

 - Optional configuration file:

-  You can provide an optional configuration file at `${HOME}/batchai/batchai.yaml`.
+  You can provide an optional configuration file: `${HOME}/batchai/batchai.yaml`.
 For a full example, refer to [res/static/batchai.yaml](res/static/batchai.yaml)

 - Environment file:

-  You can also configure BatchAI via an environment file `.env` located in the target Git repository directory.
+  You can also configure `batchai` via an environment file `.env` located in the target Git repository directory.
 Refer to [res/static/batchai.yaml](res/static/batchai.yaml) for all available environment variables, and [res/static/batchai.env](res/static/batchai.env) for their default values.

+- Ignore specific files:

+  `batchai` ignores the directories and files following `.gitignore` files.
+This is usually sufficient, but if there are additional files or directories that cannot be ignored by Git but should not be processed by batchai, we can specify them in the `.batchai_ignore` files.
+The rules are written in the same way as in `.gitignore`.

+- Customized Prompts
+  Refer to `BATCHAI_REVIEW_RULE_*` and `MY_REVIEW_RULE_*` in [res/static/batchai.yaml]

 ## License